MileHacker Logo

 Unparalleled History

 Erbil boasts an unparalleled history, frequently called the world's oldest continuously inhabited city.
 The iconic Erbil Citadel, an UNESCO World Heritage site, provides tangible evidence of this deep past.
-Archaeological findings suggest human settlement on the Stronghold mound dates back over 8,000 years, to the Neolithic period.
-Over millennia, numerous civilizations have called Erbil home, including the Sumerians, Akkadians, Assyrians, Babylonians, Persians, Greeks, Romans, Arabs, and From the ottoman empire-eras.
+Archaeological findings suggest human settlement on the Stronghold mound dates back over 8,10 centuries, to the Neolithic period.
+Over millennia, numerous civilizations have called Erbil home, including the Sumerians, Akkadians, Assyrians, Babylonians, Persians, Greeks, Romans, Arabs, and Ottoman-eras.

 Enduring Spirit

 Under the Assyrians, Erbil became a significant religious community, especially for the worship of the goddess Ishtar.
 Alexander the Great’s forces passed through the region, and after that, the city became a provincial capital during the Parthian and Sasanian empires.
-The arrival of Islam brought new architectural styles and cultural influences, transforming Erbil into an important center for Islamic scholarship and trade.
-During the middle ages period, the city flourished under various Kurdish and Turkic dynasties, with the Fortress functioning as a formidable fortress and administrative hub.
+The arrival of Islam brought new architectural styles and cultural influences, transforming Erbil into an important center for Islamic scholarship plus business.
+During the medieval era period, the city flourished under various Kurdish and Turkic dynasties, with the Fortress functioning as a formidable fortress and administrative hub.

 Historical Milestones